 If there are a number of Bank accounts to settle and payments due to the estate, you may want to open an executor account with us to gather all the monies.
 To discuss this further, please contact your local branch.
 Alternatively you can call Bereavement Services on 0800 011 3238.

 Inheritance tax may be payable depending on the value of the estate and who the estate is being left to.
 The personal representative(s) are usually responsible for paying this, using the funds from the estate.
 To find out more please visit: gov.uk (link opens in a new window).

 Other Taxes may also require to be settled, including Income Tax and National Insurance, or the estate may be due tax back.
 Any benefits the deceased may have received must also be dealt with.
 The personal representative(s) are responsible for handling this.
 To find out more, contact HMRC and they’ll be able to help you.
 You can also visit: gov.uk (link opens in a new window).

 Tell Us Once is a government service that is available, which lets you report a death to most government organisations in one go.

 To find out more, please visit gov.uk (link opens in a new window).

 Clydesdale Bank PLC is not responsible for the content of external internet sites

 With effect from 1st September 2017, if we’re named as executor in the Will, we no longer act as executor of the estate.
-The existing Will is still valid, however for customers who did not remove the Bank as executor before this date, or had not made a new Will, Mazars CYB Services will act on our behalf to assist you in understanding if the services of a professional executor are required.
-We’ll provide Mazars with the documents and they’ll contact you directly.
-In the meantime, if you’d like to contact Mazars, please call 0141 225 4977..
+The existing Will is still valid, however, for customers who do not remove the Bank as executor before their death, or have not made a new Will, our solicitors, Shepherd and Wedderburn, will arrange for us to decline appointment after we have been informed of the death.